Browse through the profiles of EMABG alumni who are working in the field of ABG.

 I did a PhD in Plant Breeding & Genomics from Germany (2016) under the EU Marie-Curie ITN programme ‘INTERCROSSING’.

-Amit Das (India): Assistant Manager at National Bank for Agriculture and Rural Development (NABARD) (currently living in India)
+Amit Das (India): Policy and regulatory institution for the government (currently living in India)

 Nina Zoric (Croatia): McKinsey consultant (currently living in Norway)